rsk-lab/swift-style-guide/README.md

 }

 // NOT PREFERRED
-internal final class UserViewController: UIViewController {
+final class UserViewController: UIViewController {

     // This isn't a `UIImage`, so shouldn't be called image
     // use `userAvatarImageView` instead.